AI as multiplier, discipline as durability

 What is not in it, which is the more interesting part:

 A side observation: most 3-night side projects have at least one "good enough" shortcut that becomes the technical debt nobody wants to clean up.
 This one doesn't.
 Not because I'm a saint — because the rules made the shortcuts impossible.
-CLAUDE.md says no any; the AI knew not to write it.
-CLAUDE.md says no narration comments; the AI knew not to add them.
+AGENTS.md says no any; the AI knew not to write it.
+AGENTS.md says no narration comments; the AI knew not to add them.
 The discipline that took years to develop manually was, by then, a 300-line file the AI honored.

 The full anatomy — the JSON-repair pipeline, the self-learning triage upskill loop, the dual-backend AI abstraction (same skills folder consumed by Claude CLI and Cursor agents), the memory palace, the Jira / GitLab / Figma integration surfaces — is in a separate writeup.
 For this post, the takeaway is the velocity profile, not the architecture.